ariaghora/villard/README.md

 Villard manages your data science pipelines.
 Split a big project into smaller discrete steps for a maintainable and reproducible workflow.

+### What would you would expect from Villard:
+- An experiment pipeline management framework
+- An experiment tracker and explorer

 ## Usage example

-Suppose we have following structure:
+Suppose we have the following structure:

 ```
 project_root/